itstommymorgan/asari/README.md

     asari = Asari.new("my-search-domain-asdfkljwe4") # CloudSearch search domain
     asari.add_item("1", { :name => "Tommy Morgan", :email => "tommy@wellbredgrapefruit.com"})
     asari.search("tommy") #=> ["1"] - a list of document IDs

+#### Sandbox Mode

+Because there is no "local" version of CloudSearch, and search instances can be kind of expensive, you shouldn't have to have a development version of your index set up in order to use Asari.
+Because of that, Asari has a "sandbox" mode where it does nothing with add/update/delete requests and just returns an empty collection for any searches.
+This sandbox mode is enabled by default - any time you want to actually connect to the search index, just do the following:

+    Asari.mode = :production

+You can turn the sandbox back on, if you like, by setting the mode to `:sandbox` again.

 #### Pagination